Plantaginaceae: Plantain Family — Snapdragon, Foxglove & Toadflax

 Notes:

-While less dramatic than the non-native toadflaxes, this has the same erect growth habit.
-It has delicate bluish-purple flowers, each with a long (± 1 cm) pointed spur.
+This has delicate bluish-purple flowers, each with a long (± 1 cm) pointed spur.
 The upper lip is slightly lobed, while the lower lip is much larger, with a pale ridge in the center.
+It has an erect growth habit, like the more colorful non-native toadflaxes.
+Photo #2 by CJH.